 Students are responsible for each course enrolled.
-Official class withdrawals are made the first week through the end of the third week of classes for a regular semester and will not appear on the student’s record, (deadlines are published for fast-track courses or sessions).
+Official class withdrawals are made the first week through the beginning of the third week of classes for a regular semester and will not appear on the student’s record (deadlines are published for fast-track courses or sessions).
 (BP & AP 5075 - Course Adds & Drops)

 Adding Class(es) after the Semester or Session Begins